hydro-project/hydroflow/book/example_4_1_surface.md

     reached_vertices = merge();
     origin -> [0]reached_vertices;
 ```
-Note the syntax for differentiating the multiple inputs to `merge()`
+Note the square-bracket syntax for differentiating the multiple inputs to `merge()`
 is the same as that of `join()` (except that merge can have an unbounded number of inputs,
 whereas `join()` is defined to only have two.)